- Books, Literature, and Writing

 What are your interests?
-What topics would make you want to read a piece?
+What topics would make you want to read something?
 These are the topics that you should be writing about.
-I spent many hours in college trying to write the kind of pieces that I thought other people would like or sounded like the pieces we were reading in class, but they weren’t me, and that made them difficult to write.
+I spent many hours trying to write the kind of pieces that I thought would get me published, but they weren’t me, and that made them difficult to write, especially in college.

 Don't Limit Yourself